 The philosophy behind the law is to allow the debtor to make a fresh start, not to be punished for inability to pay debts.
-Bankruptcy law allows certain debtors to be discharged of the financial obligations they have accumulated, after their assets are distributed, even if their debts have not been paid in full.
-Some bankruptcy proceedings allow a debtor to stay in business and use business income to pay his or her debts.
+Bankruptcy law allows certain debtors to be discharged of the financial obligations they have accumulated after their assets are distributed, even if their debts have not been paid in full.
+Some bankruptcy proceedings allow a debtor to stay in business and use the business income to pay his or her debts.

 Bankruptcy law is federal statutory law contained in Title 11 of the United States Code.
-Congress passed the Bankruptcy Code under its Constitutional grant of authority to “establish uniform laws on the subject of Bankruptcy throughout the United States.”
+Congress passed the Bankruptcy Code under its Constitutional grant of authority to “establish uniform laws on the subject of bankruptcy throughout the United States.”
 States may not regulate bankruptcy though they may pass laws that govern other aspects of the debtor-creditor relationship.
 A number of sections of Title 11 incorporate the debtor-creditor law of the individual states.

 Bankruptcy proceedings are conducted in the United States Bankruptcy Courts.
-These courts are a branch of the District Courts of The United States.
-The United States Trustees were established by Congress to handle many of the supervisory and administrative duties of bankruptcy proceedings.
-Proceedings in bankruptcy courts are governed by the Bankruptcy Rules which were promulgated by the Supreme Court under the authority of Congress.
+These courts are a branch of the district courts of The United States.
+The United States trustees were established by Congress to handle many of the supervisory and administrative duties of bankruptcy proceedings.
+Proceedings in bankruptcy courts are governed by the bankruptcy rules, which were promulgated by the Supreme Court under the authority of Congress.

 A bankruptcy proceeding can either be entered into voluntarily by a debtor or initiated by creditors.
 After a bankruptcy proceeding is filed, creditors generally may not seek to collect their debts outside of the proceeding.
 The debtor is not allowed to transfer property that has been declared part of the estate subject to proceedings.
-Furthermore, certain pre-proceeding transfers of property, secured interests, and liens may be delayed or invalidated.
+Furthermore, certain pre-proceeding transfers of property, secured interests and liens may be delayed or invalidated.
 Various provisions of the Bankruptcy Code also establish the priority of creditors’ interests.

 A filing under Chapter 7 is called liquidation.
 It is the most common type of bankruptcy proceeding.
-Liquidation involves the appointment of a trustee who collects the non-exempt property of the debtor, sells it and distributes the proceeds to the creditors.
+Liquidation involves the appointment of a trustee who collects the nonexempt property of the debtor, sells it and distributes the proceeds to the creditors.
 Not dischargeable in bankruptcy are alimony and child support, taxes, and fraudulent transactions.
 Filing a bankruptcy petition automatically suspends all existing legal actions and is often used to forestall foreclosure or imposition of judgment.
-After 45 or more days a creditor with a debt secured by real or personal property can petition the court to have the “automatic stay” of legal rights removed and a foreclosure to proceed.
-When the court formally declares a party as a bankrupt, a party cannot file for bankruptcy again for nine years.
+After 45 or more days, a creditor with a debt secured by real or personal property can petition the court to have the “automatic stay” of legal rights removed and a foreclosure to proceed.
+When the court formally declares a party as bankrupt, a party cannot file for bankruptcy again for nine years.

 A filing under Chapter 13 where an individual or business filing under Chapter 13 turns over his or her finances to the bankruptcy court and is then obliged to make payments at the court’s direction.
 Whereas Chapter 7 is characterized by full discharge of debt, Chapter 13 results in a repayment plan.
 Debtors prefer Chapter 7 because it usually allows them to hold on to their equity but, after a brief time, all obligations except such as listed above (child support, alimony, etc.) are eliminated.
 Courts prefer filings under Chapter 13 if the individual has any ability to satisfy the debt over time, and BAPCPA now codifies this leaning of the courts by defining a “threshold”— the state median income and an ability to pay $100 a month toward the indebtedness.

 A filing under Chapter 11 bankruptcy allows a business to reorganize and refinance to be able to prevent final insolvency.
 Often there is no trustee, but a “debtor in possession,” and considerable time to present a plan of reorganization.
-The final plan often requires creditors to take only a small percentage of the debts owed them or to take payment over a long period of time.
-Chapter 13 is similar to Chapter 11, but is for individuals to work out payment schedules.
+The final plan often requires creditors to take only a small percentage of the debts owed to them or to take payment over a long period of time.
+Chapter 13 is similar to Chapter 11 but is for individuals to work out payment schedules.

-An adversary proceeding may be filed to recover money or property of a debtor, for the sale of a debtor’s property by a co-owner, to object or revoke a discharge, to revoke the confirmation of a reorganization plan, to determine the dischargeability of a debt, to obtain an injunction or other equitable relief, and for other matters.
+An adversary proceeding may be filed to recover money or property of a debtor, for the sale of a debtor’s property by a co-owner, to object or revoke a discharge, to revoke the confirmation of a reorganization plan, to determine the dischargeability of a debt, to obtain an injunction or another equitable relief, and for other matters.

 Creditors also may initiate adversary proceedings to determine the validity or priority of a lien, to determine the validity of a debt, to obtain an injunction, or to subordinate a claim of another creditor.
 The debtor in possession may institute an adversary proceeding to recover money or property for the estate.
-A creditors’ committee may be authorized by the bankruptcy court to pursue certain actions which the debtor has failed to pursue.
+A creditors’ committee may be authorized by the bankruptcy court to pursue certain actions that the debtor has failed to pursue.